Archiv8/pkgbrowser/README.md

 Any original software produced for [Archiv8][a8-url] and / or quoted within the documentation is released under the MIT License

-The license for upstream software, including the Arch Linux packaging tools used in the creation of this package, remains as designated by its creator and contributors
+The license for upstream software, including the Arch Linux packaging tools used in the creation of this package, remains as designated by their creator and contributors

 Thanks to those who have contributed to [Archiv8][a8-contrib-people-url]